AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 * *Schedule* - if using a schedule ensure this is published
 * *Location, Schedules, and Channel Folder* - if the corresponding resources are inside a folder.

-Once you verify the checklist, you need to verify the following changes/behavior in your channel:
+Follow the steps below to verify the author/publish behavior:

-* After publishing the device config open the Screens player config and point it to the Publish instance.
-Also, you can also activate the device from the device management console.
+1. Update some channel content on author instance
+1. Perform **Manage Publication** to publish new changes to all publish instances
+1. Press **Activate** to activate the device from **Device Manager**
+1. **Edit URL** from author instance URL to one of the publish instances URL
-* Update some channel content on Author and publish it and verify that the updated channel now displays on the AEM Screens player.
+1. Verify the updated channel content displays on the AEM Screens player
-* Connect the Screens player to a different publish instance and verify behavior above.
+1. Repeat these steps using a different publish instance

 #### Step 5: Pointing the Device to Publish Instance in the Admin Panel {#step-pointing-the-device-to-publish-instance-in-the-admin-panel}